 By the end of this course you will be able to:

-- Demonstrate a critical understanding of the concepts underpinning surgical writing, editing and submission for publication
+(Characteristic 1: Knowledge and understanding) Demonstrate a critical understanding of the concepts underpinning academic writing, editing and submission for publication.

-- Apply academic writing and editing skills to develop a surgical paper
+(Characteristic 2: Applied knowledge and understanding) Apply academic writing and editing skills to develop a research paper.

-- Critically appraise the fundamentals of publishing a surgical article, understanding its uncertainty and complexities
+(Characteristic 3: Cognitive skills) Critically appraise the fundamentals of publishing a research article, understanding its uncertainty and complexities.

-- Write a surgical paper with substantial autonomy
+(Characteristic 5: Autonomy) Write a research paper with substantial autonomy.

 Assessment